UPPER, LOWER, PROPER Functions in Google Sheets

 Select cell F2 and enter:

-TRIM removes leading, trailing, and extra spaces first.
+=PROPER(TRIM(A2)) TRIM removes leading, trailing, and extra spaces first.
 Then PROPER capitalizes the first letter of each word.
-For "HARRY POTTER", TRIM returns "HARRY POTTER", and PROPER returns Harry Potter.
+For "SHERLOCK HOLMES", TRIM returns "SHERLOCK HOLMES", and PROPER returns Sherlock Holmes.
 Copy the formula down through row 9.
 Every name normalizes to title case.

 Apply LOWER to standardize emails